Richard Dean Anderson Faces His Fourth Season as MacGyver

 “During the fall, when MacGyver’s on Monday nights with football, we lose a lot of Pacific and Mountain Time Zone markets, who don’t program us after the games.

 “We’re continually there for them,” he says of the network.
-“We were at the end of our ropes getting shows delivered this past season, when they asked for three additional episodes.
+“We were at the end of our ropes getting shows delivered this past season when they asked for three additional episodes.
 Meanwhile, Moonlighting is constantly on delays, never delivers, but ends up with all the promotion.”

 Speaking of Moonlighting, Anderson is frustrated with the network’s mandate for a Maddie-and-David relationship for his character and this past season’s adversary and romantic interest, Nikki (Elyssa Davalos).

 “The audience reacted.
 We got hate mail about Nikki.
 If the network had any insight and knew what our show was, they’d know the audience doesn’t want to see MacGyver locked up with one person.
-But they thought Nikki and I should have a tease relationship because Moonlighting is so successful.
+But they thought Nikki and I should have a teasing relationship because Moonlighting is so successful.
 MacGyver is nothing like Moonlighting!”

 What MacGyver is is a not-too-serious, light-action hour centered on a hero who uses his wits instead of brawn.
 While conducting assignments for his boss, Thornton (Dana Elcar), at the global Phoenix Foundation, MacGyver creates all sorts of gadgets and techniques to counter and escape from bad guys.
-His scientific wizardry has included opening an electrical lock by using the power from a lamp, rigging a suspension bridge from an old boot, and forming a bazooka from pipes, a tin can, vaporous gas and a rag.
+His scientific wizardry has included opening an electrical lock by using the power from a lamp, rigging a suspension bridge from an old boot, and forming a bazooka from pipes, a tin can, vaporous gas, and a rag.

 “Adults have to watch with their tongues slightly ensconced in cheek — to suspend their belief,” Anderson says.

-The demands of the role necessitate a lot of running, jumping and climbing for the 6-foot-2, 180-pound Anderson.
+The demands of the role necessitate a lot of running, jumping, and climbing for the 6-foot-2, 180-pound Anderson.
 He recently had surgery to alleviate persistent lower back pain caused by a filming accident two years ago, when he stepped into a hole and fell as he was running toward the camera.
 “The pain made me pretty darn cranky.
 I tried to correct it through physical therapy — part of that Scandinavian-martyrdom philosophy I grew up around in Minneapolis.
 But surgery was the last resort.
 There was no way I was going to approach the fourth year of MacGyver without correcting it.”

 Off-camera, Anderson, who has never married, is involved with Marlee Matlin.
 He began dating the Oscar-winning actress (Children of a Lesser God) after a chance meeting in an elevator last winter.